cks844/Data_Analysis_Webapplication/README.md

 ## Features

 - **Upload CSV Files**: Allows users to upload CSV files for analysis.
+Only CSV files are supported.
+Otherwise a warning is shown
 - **Data Analysis**: Displays the head and summary statistics of the uploaded data.
 - **Handle Missing Values**: Options to remove or fill missing values in the dataset.
 - **Visualization**: Generates histograms and combined histograms of numerical columns in the data.